kimintime/Harmonious_HR_taskmanager/README.md

 ### Adding and Editing Tasks
 The add and edit tasks forms are exactly the same, as shown in the demo section above.
 You may view, add, or edit information, and select `Submit` to save all changes, or go `Back` to discard.

+### Profile page
+Currently new users have a default profile image, and may update the image to a new one.
+Click on `Change Profile Picture` to select a new profile picture.
+Click on `Upload` to apply the new image or `Cancel` to exit without saving.

 ---